plone/mockup-training/including_from_mockup.rst

 Pick the pattern to use
 -----------------------

-For this excercise, we will pick the `Table Sorter <http://plone.github.io/mockup/dev/#pattern/tablesorter>`_ pattern.
-To use it, we need to add a special css class ``pat-tablesorter`` to the HTML snippet we have, so replace:
+For this exercise, we will pick the `Table Sorter <http://plone.github.io/mockup/dev/#pattern/tablesorter>`_ pattern.
+To use it, we need to add the special css class ``pat-tablesorter`` to the HTML snippet we have, so replace:

 .. code-block:: html